Dr-Titus100/GraduateShowcase2024/README.md

 # GraduateShowcase2024
-This repo contains codes for the results shown on my poster during the graduate student showcase at Boise State University, 2024.
+This public GitHub repository contains codes for the results shown on my poster during the graduate student showcase at Boise State University, which took place on April 10, 2024.